Which Type of Question Does Descriptive Analytics Address?

 How often should we review descriptive analytics?

-Do we need separate tools for descriptive vs. predictive analytics?
+Do we need separate tools for descriptive vs. diagnostic analytics?

 Not necessarily.
 The best sales analytics tools today integrate multiple analytics types.
-However, descriptive analytics is much more accessible than predictive—most sales operations teams can implement descriptive analytics immediately, while predictive analytics often requires more sophisticated tools and capabilities.
 Start with descriptive and expand from there.
 Platforms like Scoop Analytics provide descriptive capabilities (what happened), diagnostic capabilities (why it happened), and predictive capabilities (what will happen) in a single interface, eliminating the need for multiple tools.

 What's the biggest mistake sales teams make with descriptive analytics?

 Tracking metrics they never act on.
 We've seen sales operations leaders maintaining 40+ metrics because they seem important, but actually using only 8-10 for decisions.
 Focus on metrics that drive specific actions.
-If a metric doesn't influence a decision, stop tracking it and free up time for deeper analysis of what matters.
 The second biggest mistake is stopping at "what happened" without investigating "why it happened"—which is why investigation-grade sales analytics tools deliver so much more value than descriptive-only platforms.

 How do I know if our descriptive analytics is actually working?